Skip navigation

 If your test results show high ALP levels, your provider may order other tests to help figure out what's causing the problem.
 These tests may include:

 • An ALP isoenzyme test.
 This test can tell which part of your body is making the ALP.
-But this test may not available everywhere.
+But this test may not be available everywhere.

 • Liver function tests.
 If the results of these tests are also high, then your high ALP level is likely from a problem in your liver.